AlexPoltak/vrs_cvicenie_3/README.md

  uint64_t getmaxfilepos();
 ```

-9. To get model of lidar use method:
+9. If you want to find out the lidar model use method:

 ```js
 int getLaserModelType()